-All position reference systems, sensors, MRUs, and gyro-compass(s) for the DP systems are to be tested and confirmed to be functioning satisfactorily.
-The alarm systems are to be checked by simulating failures of the sensors and the references systems.
+All position reference systems, sensors, MRUs, and vessel heading sensor(s) for the DP systems are to be tested and confirmed to be functioning satisfactorily.
+The alarm systems are to be checked by simulating failures of the sensors and the reference systems.